will5689/Homework-Projects/README.md

 # Homework Projects
-Inside this repo will be my class homework projects that I'm working on and that are finished
+Inside this repo will be my homework projects that I'm working on and the ones that are finished.